G5 teams could have fewer chances vs. P5 after realignment

 There are 85 scheduled P5 vs. G5 games this season, five more than last year but still fewer than the 92 played in 2019.
 The Big Ten, Pac-12 and SEC played conference-only schedules in 2020 because of the COVID-19 pandemic, with the ACC and Big 12 limited to one non-league game.

-The SEC and Big Ten could go from eight to nine conference games when they get their new teams.
-Oklahoma and Texas will be in the SEC no later than the 2025 season, with Pac-12 teams UCLA and Southern California set to join the Big Ten in 2024.
+The SEC could go from eight to nine conference games when Oklahoma and Texas join that league no later than the 2025 season.
+The Big Ten, which already plays nine conference games, is set to add Pac-12 teams UCLA and Southern California in 2024.

 Even with two departures, the Big 12 will grow with the additions next summer of independent BYU, along with Cincinnati, Houston and UCF from the American.